What is home?

 I was happy building “hardened” homes but they were expensive to build and I soon recognized that even indestructible homes were not “maintenance free”.
 They would still have moving parts that would need adjustment and lubrication, filters that would need changing and accumulations of debris that would need cleaning.
 Sadly too, building one hardened home at a time was not going to have a very big effect on the world.
 So I gave up the quest to build the maintenance-free home but kept all the accumulated knowledge I had gained and now will share it with you.

-I still wanted to somehow affect a bigger market.
-I wanted to find a way to help more homes and more homeowners.
-I didn’t have a clue how to make that happen.
+It was important for me to somehow affect a bigger market, to find a way to help more homes and more homeowners.
+But I didn’t have a clue how to make that happen.

-I used this information and my experiences as a builder to produce a master list of items in the typical home where regular attention was needed in order to keep everything working as it should.
+I used this information and my experiences as a builder to produce a master list of to-do items for the typical home.
+Items where regular attention is needed in order to keep everything working as it should.
 From there I started working on each actual task that needed to be done, including how and when it should happen.

 About this time, one of my remodel customers asked me if I would come out on a regular basis and maintain their home for them.
 Right then the light went on.
 If one client wanted this kind of help, surely others would too.
 A business idea was incubated and shortly after Home Preservation Services was born.

-Today, the primary service is on version 5.0 and is called “Stewardship.”
-Still, the core service consisting of quarterly visits to the home to execute checklists of strategic maintenance tasks has never changed.
+In HPS today, our main service is called “Stewardship.”
+The core service consisting of quarterly visits to the home to execute checklists of strategic maintenance tasks has never changed.
 HPS Palo Alto, Inc. is located on the SF Peninsula not far from Stanford University and now manages several hundred homes.
-If you live in the Silicon Valley and want proper care for your fine home, but can’t or don’t want to do it yourself, HPS is the company to rely on.
+If you live in the Silicon Valley and want proper care for your home HPS is the company to rely on.